It\^o versus H\"anggi-Klimontovich: Introduction

-In this work, we try to bridge the gap that the development of theory of the H\"anggi--Klimontovich integral in the physical literature has left.
+In this work, we try to bridge the gap that the development of the theory of the H\"anggi--Klimontovich integral in the physical literature has left.
 To this end, we construct the full mathematical theory of this type of stochastic integration.
 We use as starting point reference \cite{hanggi1}, where this program is outlined, but the precise mathematical details are left open.
-In section \ref{One_HKI} we introduce this integral precisely, in section \ref{multidhki} we continue introducing its multidimensional generalization, and in section \ref{sechkisdes} its associated stochastic differential equations.
-In section \ref{fpeab} we show their corresponding Fokker-Planck equation along with the properties of the solution to this partial differential equation that has made this integral particularly appealing for its application in several fields within physics.
-In section \ref{secappdiff} we illustrate its use in several physical examples, but with one particularity: we prove its properties yield unphysical results in all of these cases, while the Itô and even the Stratonovich integrals are able to model these systems correctly.
+In section \ref{One_HKI} we introduce this integral precisely, in section \ref{multidhki} we introduce its multidimensional generalization, and in section \ref{sechkisdes} we study its associated stochastic differential equations.
+We note that, as happens in the case of the Stratonovich integral \cite{stratonovich}, the theory of stochastic differential equations follows from the multidimensional integral.
+In section \ref{fpeab} we derive the corresponding Fokker-Planck equation, along with the properties of its solution that have made this integral particularly appealing for its application in several fields within physics.
+In section \ref{secappdiff} we illustrate its use in several physical examples, but with one particularity: we prove that its properties yield physically inconsistent results in all of these cases, while the Itô and even the Stratonovich integrals are able to model these systems correctly.
 This section therefore complements the large number of studies that have found the good adaptability of the H\"anggi--Klimontovich integral to model physical systems.
 In section \ref{secextending} we further extend the definition and compare it with the backward integral introduced by Russo and Vallois.
 Finally, in section \ref{conclusions}, we draw our main conclusions.